 4. Keep Themes/Plugins up to Date

 Just like the WordPress version your WordPress theme and plugins need to be updated regularly as well.
-Attackers always target older version of Plugins and Themes and they are more likely to infect your files if you have the older versions.
+Attackers always target an older version of Plugins and Themes and they are more likely to infect your files if you have the older versions.

 5. Never Use Pirated Themes

 Don’t use free hacked premium plugins or themes.
-Because they don’t come from authentic sources, and most likely contain malicious code which could inject virus in your files or create new file and spread into WordPress core.
+Because they don’t come from authentic sources, and most likely contain malicious code which could inject virus into your files or create new file and spread into WordPress core.
 Even if you have uninstalled them after testing/using it, make sure you install fresh copy of your WordPress site in a completely separate directory.